demml/opsml/docs/docs/cards/image_dataset.md

 # ImageDataset

-In addition to polars.DataFrame, pandas.DataFrame, numpy.ndarray and pyarrow.Table you can also use the `ImageDataset` class to associated an image directory with a `DataCard`.
+In addition to `polars.DataFrame`, `pandas.DataFrame`, `numpy.ndarray` and `pyarrow.Table` you can also use the `ImageDataset` class to associate an image directory with a `DataCard`.

 ## Why?

 In some cases you may want to associate a directory of images with a `DataCard`.
-This is useful for computer vision tasks where you may want to train a model on a directory of images, or load a director of images into something like a `Pytorch` or `HuggingFace` dataset.
+This is useful for computer vision tasks where you may want to train a model on a directory of images, or load a directory  of images into something like a `Pytorch` or `HuggingFace` dataset.

 ## Usage